 Click HERE to download our plan.
 Although the movement started locally, through the power of collaboration, we were able to set off a national spark.

 Public Media Campaign

-Our COME TO YOUR CENSUS arts-driven public media campaign is a creative call to action that speaks to, and motivates, all San Franciscans to claim what’s theirs.
-Harnessing the power of both internationally-renowned and as-yet-unknown and youth artists who represent a myriad of San Francisco’s communities and neighborhoods, the campaign connects people to the Census on a human level, as an urgent act that benefits each of us, our families, communities, and San Francisco as a whole.
-With a public presence on kiosks, transit shelters, billboards, and banners in different neighborhoods across the city—and presented in the four official languages of San Francisco: English, Chinese, Spanish, and Tagalog—the campaign offers information about the impact of the 2020 Census on all our lives for the next ten years.
+Our COME TO YOUR CENSUS arts-driven public media campaign is a creative call to action that speaks to, and motivates, all communities to claim what’s theirs.
+Harnessing the power of both internationally-renowned and as-yet-unknown and youth artists who represent a myriad of communities, the campaign connects people to the Census on a human level, as an urgent act that benefits each of us, our families, communities, and cities as a whole.
+With a public presence on kiosks, transit shelters, billboards, and banners in different neighborhoods—and presented in the four official languages of San Francisco: English, Chinese, Spanish, and Tagalog—the campaign offers information about the impact of the 2020 Census on all our lives for the next ten years.
 Our online open-source toolkit offers elements of the campaign to be downloaded for print or utilized on social media—to support regional and national communities to galvanize their neighborhoods to take action.

 City-Wide Arts Takeover